-So what is the order to apply skin care products?
-And is it really that important in the first place?
+So what is the order to apply skin care products and is it really that important in the first place?
 Well, the simple answer is yes and there’s a very good reason as to why.

-After cleansing, the general rule of thumb is to apply your products in a light to heavy order so after cleansing start with the thinnest then work your way through until you finish with the thickest and water-based products should be applied first before any oil-based products.
+Another thing to bare in mind is that water-based products should be applied first before any oil-based products.
 Some products are applied twice daily whilst others are only applied once either morning or night but overall your application order should look something like this.

 Always be gentle and avoid pulling and rubbing too hard which can stretch and damage the skin further and unless you’re using a no-wipe cleanser, always wipe or rinse away all traces at the end as it can lead to dryness if not completely removed.

 They are often filled with beneficial ingredients like antioxidants and are great for removing the last traces of dirt and debris and even any residual cleanser that may be left behind on your skin.

-If you are using an acne or skin lightening treatment, this is a good time to apply it.
+If you’re using an acne or skin-lightening treatment, this is a good time to apply it.
 The key is to apply your specialist treatment as close to the skin as possible so that there is little preventing it from absorbing into the skin and doing its job effectively.